spiral/docs/docs/en/component/metrics.md

 You can expose some of the application metrics using the [prometheus](https://prometheus.io/) service embedded to the [RoadRunner application server](https://roadrunner.dev/docs/plugins-metrics/2.x/en).

-The component available by default in the [application bundle](https://github.com/spiral/app) or via [spiral/roadrunner-bridge](https://github.com/spiral/roadrunner-bridge).
+The component is available by default in the [application bundle](https://github.com/spiral/app) or via [spiral/roadrunner-bridge](https://github.com/spiral/roadrunner-bridge).

 ## Installation

-To enable the component, you just need to add `Spiral\RoadRunnerBridge\Bootloader\MetricsBootloader` to the bootloaders list.
+To enable the component, you just need to add `Spiral\RoadRunnerBridge\Bootloader\MetricsBootloader` to the bootloader's list.

 ## Configuration

-Metrics service does not require configuration in the application.
-However, you must activate this service in `.rr.yaml`:
+The metrics service does not require configuration in the application.
+However, you must activate the service in `.rr.yaml`:

 ```yaml